sean2077/winguake/README.md

 * Use hotkeys to **show, hide, or launch (almost) any application window**
 * Use hotkeys to **switch between multiple applications or multiple windows of the same application**
+* **Automatically maximize windows when launching applications** for optimal screen utilization

 ## 1. Motivation